Jo Williams provides some advice on the "things to do" and "things to avoid" to achieve a successful fitness plan.

 - Make a list of what you intend to achieve with your fitness training regime.
 If you do not have some set goals, it becomes very difficult to stick with any fitness programs you are trying to follow.
 You should ensure you know why you are doing anything in life, otherwise, hurdles and challenges will become insurmountable mountains in the way of your journey.

 - Be clear on your current fitness level before you decide on an exercise program.
 By so doing, you will be able to set goals that are in line with your specific fitness needs.
 You will not be able to mentally accept, or physically achieve a program that is too steep a curve.

 - If you have any health challenges, like obesity or diabetes, it is very important for you to talk to your health care provider before getting into a fitness program.
 Embarking on a fitness programme while battling a condition must be a well thought through process.

 - Before you start your workout sessions, make it a habit to warm-up.
 You also need to cool down at the end of the session.
-Warming up and cooling down before and after a session goes a long way to keeping you fit for the next fitness session.
+Warming up and cooling down before and after a session goes a long way to keep you fit for the next fitness session.
 This becomes increasingly important, as we get older.
 At 30 years of age we simply cannot do what we did at 18; mores the pity!

 - Do not do anything to excess.
 Doing too much of anything guarantees swift burnout.
-You should increase the intensity of your workouts slowly, so that your regime is sustainable.
+You should increase the intensity of your workouts slowly so that your regime is sustainable.

-- You need to diversify you work out routine.
+- You need to diversify your work out routine.
 Doing the same exercise every day guarantees quick tiring mentally.
 When this happens, you will get tired physically more quickly and end up skipping workouts due to dissatisfaction with the process.